andrewwoz/ExchangeApp/README.md

 This is a SwiftUI mobile application built for the **AHB Mobile Engineer Assignment**.
 It allows users to track real-time exchange rates for selected fiat and crypto currencies with persistent state, offline fallback, and reactive updates.

+Please Note: Rates API is very unstable for free version

 ---

 ## 📌 Features